inkdropapp/docs-old/src/pages/faq.md

 Inkdrop cannot reset your password for security reason.
 Please read [how to recover your password](/manual/recovering-your-password).

+### If you think you remember your password

+If you believe you know your password, but it isn’t accepted, try these steps:

+- Make sure you’re typing lowercase and uppercase letters correctly.
+If Caps Lock is turned on, the password field shows a Caps Lock symbol ⇪.
+- Try older passwords.
+If you’re able to log in to Inkdrop with your old password, you can then change your password.
+- Type your password in another app, like a text editor, so you can see that you’ve entered it correctly.
+Then copy and paste it into Inkdrop.
+- If you use multiple languages, make sure you’re using the correct keyboard layout when you enter your password.
+- Make sure you’re typing correct email address.

 ## Do you offer student/teacher discounts?

 Yes.
 See [this page](/student-discount) for requesting your discount.